HomeDing/homeding.github.io/boards/sockets.md

 tags: ["Board"]
 layout: "page.njk"
 excerpt: >
-  There are many devices on the market that use the ESP8266 chip to control main power by internal relays.
+  There are many devices on the market that use the ESP8266 chip to switch main power by internal relays.
+  Some of them also support monitoring the power consumption.
   The [Minimal Sketch](/examples/minimal.md) supports these use cases.
 ---